swiss-avalanches/swiss-avalanches.github.io/milestone2.md

 #### 2. Map extraction

-You can find our work in `notebooks/map-extraction`.
+You can find our work in the first part of`milestone2.ipynb`.
 We had to develop a handful of methods to extracts the snow/danger regions from the color maps.
 We applied these methods to danger maps and all kind of snow maps.

 - *grey removal:* looking at standard deviation of color channels for each pixel, we could threshold the greys and remove them from the original image,
 - *color projection*: due to the noise in the image or minor differences in the color tones, we had to project each pixel's color to the closest color in the reference key (with euclidean distance).